 This is my favourite museum in Basel.
 It’s an absolutely stunning collection of incredible pieces that display cultures from around the world.
 I have so many favourite pieces in this museum, and I couldn’t recommend it more if you’re interested in other cultures.
 Admission is 16 francs, but I think this is worth it.

 This is a famous museum throughout the world, and for good reason!
 This museum is beautiful.
 The art is laid out incredibly well throughout the building, and the building compliments the art perfectly.
 I really enjoy wandering through this museum.
 Admission is 16 francs.
+This is one of my favourite things to do in Basel on a rainy day.

 If you like the outdoors